 My vehicle has a fault which has been diagnosed - what are my options?

-Within the first 30 days of purchasing the vehicle, you have the option to reject the vehicle and obtain a full refund on your purchase.
-Alternatively, you can give the dealer one opportunity to repair the vehicle - failure to repair the vehicle will entitle you to a refund.
+Within the first 30 days of purchasing the vehicle, you may have the option to reject the vehicle and obtain a full refund on your purchase.
+Alternatively, you can give the dealer one opportunity to repair the vehicle - failure to repair the vehicle may entitle you to a refund.

 -